truenas/documentation/content/en/hub/scale/dev-notes.md

 Both pre-built official containers and custom application containers can be deployed using the *Apps* page in the Scale web interface.
 The UI will ask to use a storage pool for Applications.
+It is recommended to keep the container use case in mind when choosing a pool.
+Be sure to select a pool that has enough space for all the application containers you intend to use.
 This will create an `ix-applications` dataset on the chosen pool and use this location to store all container-related data.

 Additional options for configuring general network interfaces and IP addresses for application containers are in **Apps > Settings > Advanced Settings**.